Class of 2024:

 Nina Berger (Orinda, CA), CCM, clas

-is now a College Activities & Greek Life Program Assistant at Linfield College.
+is now a Career Services Manager at PreSales Academy in the Washington, DC area.
+Before, she worked for several years in College administration; in 2019, she received a M.Ed. in Higher Education Administration from Vanderbilt University.
 At WU, she worked as Productions Editor of The Collegian (Willamette's student newspaper), rowed on the crew team, and served as Delta Gamma's VP Communications.

 Ashland Bernard (Kirkland, WA), HIST, clas [Received her J.D. in 2020 and her LL.M. degree in Bankruptcy Law in 2022, both from St. John's University Law School in New York City.
 She is now a Judicial Law Clerk at the U.S. Bankruptcy Court for the E.D.N.Y.]

 Megan R. Cohen (Livermore, CA), ARCH, clas [Spent a few years doing archaeological survey work for CRM companies, then slipped into managing political campaigns.
 In May 2022 she graduated with a Master of Archival Studies from the University of British Columbia, where she has been working as a graduate research assistant on using AI in archiving, and she has a co-authored book chapter forthcoming.]